Earning a living... 職歴

 .

-WR Takahashi (#18) tried to avoid the Dirt in Kyoto...
+WR Takahashi (#18) trying to avoid getting dirty in Kyoto...
 August 2006

 Meet the parents...